the operate pillar

 You export.
 Vault contents are downloadable as a single archive.
 Audit log exports as JSON.
 Ciphertext + control files are portable: the same data decrypts on any deny.sh deployment, including a self-hosted one or a fresh API key on another account.
 We don't hold your tenants' data hostage.

 Read the whitepaper for the full cryptographic specification.
-Or talk to us about your tenant model.
+Or talk to the team about your tenant model.